facts-db/facts_db/spec.md

 <a id="spec_clone"></a>
 `p_spec spec_clone (p_spec spec)`

 Clone the given spec with malloc.
 Must be freed after use.

 ---

 <a id="spec_count_bindings"></a>
 `size_t spec_count_bindings (p_spec spec)`

 Count the bindings (strings starting with `?`) in the given spec.

 ---

 <a id="spec_count_facts"></a>
 `size_t spec_count_facts (p_spec spec)`

 Count the facts (triples) in the given spec.

 ---

 <a id="spec_expand"></a>
 `p_spec spec_expand (p_spec spec)`

-calls malloc to return a new p_spec of the form :
+Calls malloc to return a new p_spec of the form :
 > (S P O NULL)* NULL

 ---

 <a id="spec_print"></a>
 `void spec_print (p_spec spec, FILE *fp)`

 Print the spec to open file descriptor fp.
 The file descriptor must be open for writing.